qBLANCK/Scott-Base-Seal-Monitoring/Models/Snowstorm/README.md

 skip or add shortcuts, namely skip-connections.
 The two main reasons for this added complexity are:

 1. Avoids the vanishing gradient problem.

 2. Reduces the severity of Degradation.
 Due to additional layers increasing training error [@He].

 Residual Blocks (RB) exist in the ResNet architecture for this purpose.
 An RB is a stack of layers organised using the output of an earlier layer as an input to a deeper layer in the RB.
-Therefore, creating a skip-connection by design, shown in Fig. [3](#fig3).
+Therefore, creating a skip-connection by design, shown in Fig.[3](#fig3).

 ![An example of a skip-connection in the ResNet-18 architecture [@He]](images/skip.png)